Environmental Science MEnvSci

 One of the first degree programmes to be established in the subject, Sheffield remains at the leading edge of environmental science, with a blend of research-led teaching in the field and in the lab.

-Learning foundations in geography, earth science and biology, and choosing optional modules, will unlock a range of research specialisms such as global environmental change, conservation, sustainability and environmental quality and technology.
+Learning foundations in geography, earth science and biology, and choosing optional modules, will unlock a range of research specialisms such as climate change, conservation, sustainability and environmental quality.
+You’ll also develop specialist skills including earth observation and geospatial data analysis.

 This four year integrated masters course includes an in-depth research project in your final year.